open-ephys/next-gen-system/specification.md

 ## Software

-The software has Roughly four layers: Drivers, the Open Instruments API, Daughter device specific libraries/APIs, and the user-facing software
+The software comonents of a Open Instruments system can be divided into four layers: Drivers, the Open Instruments API, the daughter device specific libraries/APIs, and the user-facing software.
+Only the Open Instruments API is specified by this standard and ensures interoperability between system components.
+However, in almost all practical implementations, a driver (for example Ethernet, or PCIe) will already be present, so developers aiming to integrate a new device only have to implement the device specific API and possiby user-facing software.

 ### Drivers

-Wrapped into the API on one end, and the wishbone bus on the other.
+Drivers for the hardware-software interaonnect are wrapped into the open instruments API on one end, and the wishbone bus specification on the other.
+This means that developers can either develop for daughter devices without having to spend time on the interconnect specifics.

+Examples of interconnect drivers are:

-Ethernet driver,
+- Ethernet driver,

-xillybus.
+- xillybus.

 ### API